What Are Bath Salts (Synthetic Cathinones)?

 Bath Salts are a category of Synthetic drugs with Stimulant-like effects.
 The term “Bath Salts” doesn’t apply to just 1 specific drug, but rather to a number of substances that are chemically similar.
 The drugs became popular among teens and club-goers after 2010, yet recent surveys show less than 1% of teens today tried them in the past year.

 In 2012, calls about Bath Salts to poison control centers peaked with 2,697 and declined each year after that.

-The recent decline in the prevalence of bath salt abuse is perhaps due to the media shocking the nation with coverage of individuals who were high on bath salts having psychotic breaks, eating the faces of live humans, and suffering other negative consequences.
+The recent decline in the prevalence of the abuse of Bath Salts is perhaps due to the media shocking the nation with coverage of individuals who were high on the substances having psychotic breaks and suffering other negative consequences.
 It may also be due to Operation Log Jam, which was initiated by the government in 2012.
-In total, 109 cities were raided, 91 people were arrested, and 167,000 bags of bath salts were seized.
+In total, 109 cities were raided, 91 people were arrested, and 167,000 bags of Bath Salts were seized.